 These Keto Cheesecake Brownies are the most delicious invention ever.
-Make low carb brownies cheesecake bars that are insanely chocolatey, rich, fudgy, and perfectly paired with a creamy cheesecake filling.
+Make low carb brownies cheesecake brownies that are insanely chocolatey, rich, fudgy, and perfectly paired with a creamy cheesecake filling.
 And for only 1.5g carbs I think we have a pretty good deal!

 The most popular recipe on this blog, the one that you’ve made the most is Keto Brownies, and for a great reason!
 They are easy to make, delicious, and your favorite keto dessert.
 I had to come up with another delicious keto dessert recipe that I’m sure you’ll love.